isaac-nabe/hangman202/README.md

 - **milestone_2.py**: Previous draft script.
 The first script containing the draft concepts for the game functions.
 - **milestone_3.py**: Previous draft script.
 Contains the refactored code for the third milestone.
 This file contains a more developed Hangman concept.
 - **milestone_4.py**: Previous draft script.
 Contains the Hangman class and game logic.
+- **milestone_5.py**: Main Script containing Hangman game, not refactored & optimised.
-- **milestone_5.py**: Main script containing the Hangman class and final game logic.
+- **milestone_5_ref-op.py**: Main script containing the Hangman game, refactored & optimised with full documentation docstrings & comments.
 - **README.md**: This README file.